 As I expected, the water at the top was the coldest (because that’s where all the ice cubes were floating).
 It measured 37 degrees Fahrenheit (3 degrees Celsius).
 The temperature was 41 in the middle and 45 at the bottom.

 Note: Depending on how much ice you add, the water in the Ice Barrel can get close to freezing.
-That’s even a few degrees colder than the water in my Cold Plunge tub.
+That’s even a few degrees colder than the water in my primary cold plunge tub.

 I suspect that I could have achieved even colder temperatures by using either block ice or a different ice-to-water ratio, despite the 75-degree ambient air temperature during my testing.
 However, I think 37 degrees around your chest and throat is cold enough to achieve the desired health benefits.